 At Chase Family Law, our attorney has over 30 years of experience assisting clients who face a wide range of family law issues, including divorce, legal separation, and the issue of spousal support.
 In certain cases, this process can be completely amicable between the two spouses if they have already reached a fair agreement on their own, and spousal support can be agreed on through mediation or collaborative law.

+With a US divorce rate of 2.4 per 1,000 people, many spouses file for spousal support each year.
 In a spousal support case in Visalia, California, both spouses are required to provide their financial information.
 This information can come in the form of pay stubs, W-2 forms, or similar documentation.
-Across all spousal support cases, there can be common factors that impact the overall outcome of how the spousal support will be awarded and the amount of support ordered.
+Across all spousal support cases, common factors may impact how the spousal support will be awarded, as well as the amount of support ordered.

 These factors can include the following: